comob-project/snn-sound-localization/paper/sections/discussion.md

 ## Conclusions

 This paper does not present a scientific breakthrough.
 However, it does demonstrate the feasibility of open research projects which bring together large number of participants across countries and career stages to work together collaboratively on scientific projects.
-Looking ahead, we hope that the diversity of expertise and perspectives, such projects support, will allow for discoveries beyond what any single group could realise.
+Looking ahead, we hope that by lowering the barrier to entry, these projects will welcome a wider and more diverse set of expertise and perspectives, generating new ideas and leading to discoveries beyond what any single group could realise.